Fiskk/polyCS/README.md

-  Audiowide with the current font, but even after creating a bunch of wet spaghetti in the controllers, I still could not override all the Audiowide text because the ng-repeat directive that I'm using on quite a few of the views was being rendered dead last.
+  Audiowide with the current font, but even after creating a bunch of wet spaghetti in the controllers, I still could not override all the Audiowide text because the ng-repeat directive that I'm using on quite a few of the views was being rendered dead last and the css I was injecting would miss the output from the Angular expressions.
   I toyed with creating my own Angular filter that I could pipe the expressions through, but this would have created more spaghetti because it didn't work as expected and there are some areas within Angular where I lack enough depth at the moment to achieve what I want quickly.